Navigating: navigation system vs smartphone

 Traffic updates on your smartphone

 The navigation apps on your smartphone are more limited than your navigation system.
-Google Maps colors roads red when busy, but you do not get detailed information.
-Via Waze you get more information, only the traffic information on this app depends on users.
-The information is accurate, but information can be missed if nobody has reported the situation.
-Personally, I find it particularly unfortunate that the apps do not indicate the maximum speed.
+Google Maps colors roads red when it is busy, but you don't get detailed information.
+Through Waze you get more information, only the traffic information on this app depends on users.
+The information is accurate, but information may be missing if no one has yet reported the situation.
+Waze does provide information about the maximum speed.

 Your navigation system's user-friendliness